Trevi Fountain Tickets And The New Entry Fee in 2026

 Powered by GetYourGuide

-The tickets to get up close for the Trevi Fountain are 2€ (no reduced prices) and can be bought either online in advance on the official website here, at certain Rome Civic museums and Tourist Information points, or in person at the entrance.
+The tickets to get up close to the Trevi Fountain are 2€ (no reduced prices) and can be bought:

-Payments online and at the Trevi Fountain entrance are card-only.
+Payments online and at the Trevi Fountain entrance are electronic-only (this includes payments via your smartphone or watch, such as Apple Pay or Google Pay).

-Tourists and non-residents of Rome will pay the €2 fee.
+Tourists and non-residents of Rome must pay the €2 fee.

-The following groups are able to access the basin area for free:
+The following can access the basin area for free:

 • Children under 6 years old